linkblaine/active_csv/README.md

 ```

 ### Adding Base Attributes
 By inheriting from ActiveCSV::Base all functionality will be added to your model.
 The first of which will be the ability to add attributes with the attr_acessor method.
-Each attribute should match the corrisponding CSV file header column.
-If there are extra columns in the CSV file that do not need imported, leave them out of the model attributes.
+Each attribute should match the corresponding CSV file header column.
+If there are extra columns in the CSV file that do not need to be imported, leave them out of the model attributes.

 ```ruby
 class SoftGood < ActiveCSV::Base